isomerpages/nlb-biblioasia/_jan-to-mar-2022/Wong Din Haan: A Pioneer Educator.md

 #### **NOTES**

 [^1]: 郑良树 [Zheng Liang Shu], “新马华社早期的女子教育” [“Early Education for Girls in the New Malayan Society”], 马来西亚华人研究学刊 [Journal of Malaysian Chinese Studies], no. 1 (1997), 49.
 (From National Library, Singapore, Call no. RU 959.5004951 JMCS)

+[^2]: Hailing from Guangdong province, China, Wong Ah Fook came to Singapore in 1854 as a carpenter.
+He first established himself in the building business before venturing into agriculture, revenue farming and banking.
+He was responsible for the construction of a number of Johor’s heritage buildings, including the Istana Besar, the royal palace of the Sultan of Johor.
+Jalan Wong Ah Fook in downtown Johor Bahru is named after him.

+[^3]: Zheng, “新马华社早期的女子教育” [“Early Education for Girls in the New Malayan Society”], 48.

+[^4]: The Boxers, (so named because they practised Chinese martial arts, then known as Chinese boxing) were members of a secret society called the Yihequan (Society of Righteous and Harmonious Fists) that aimed to purge China of foreign influences and evict foreigners from China.
+In June 1900, Empress Dowager Cixi declared war on all foreign nations with diplomatic ties in China.
+An international force, the Eight-Nation Alliance, was formed comprising America, Austria-Hungary, Britain, France, Germany, Italy, Japan and Russia to quell the rebellion.
+Hostilities ended with the signing of the Boxer Protocol on 7 September 1901.

+[^5]: Immanuel C.Y.
+Hsü, _The Rise of Modern China,_ 3rd ed (Hong Kong: Oxford University Press, 1989), 410–11.
+NLB has the 6th edition.
+See Immanuel C.Y.
+Hsü, _The Rise of Modern China_ , 6th ed (New York: Oxford University Press, 2000).
+(Call no. R 951.03 HSU)

+[^6]: Zheng, “新马华社早期的女子教育” [“Early Education for Girls in the new Malayan Society”], 48.

+[^7]: “捐欵千元助賑之黃典嫻及梁鄧氏訪問” [“Contributing a Thousand Dollars for Disaster Relief, An Interview with Wong Din Haan and Madam Leong Tang”], 南洋商报 [_Nanyang Siang Pau_], 31 August 1937, 7.
+(From NewspaperSG)

+[^8]: Zheng, “新马华社早期的女子教育” [“Early Education for Girls in the new Malayan Society”], 52.

+[^9]: Nan Hua High School, “History,” accessed 15 November 2021, https://nanhuahigh.moe.edu.sg/our-heritage/history.

+[^10]: Lindsay Davis, ed., _Chinese Women’s Association: 100 Fabulous Years_ (Singapore: Editions Didier Millet, [2015]), 20–21.
+(From National Library, Singapore, Call no. RSING 305.488951095957 CHI)